-- A limited number of tickets will be available for each time slot, in accordance with the New York State requirement that capacity be limited to 25% of maximum occupancy.
+- A limited number of tickets will be available for each time slot, in order to maintain social distancing.

 - Complimentary admission passes will be honored, but advance timed reservations will be required, and pass must be presented upon entry to the Museum.

 - To maximize your time in the galleries, we recommend arriving no later than 10 minutes after your scheduled start time so that you will be able to complete your visit to all of the galleries within your designated time slot.

 - All transactions will be by credit or debit card, no cash will be accepted.